senseiji/blog4/_posts/data-engineering/2021-06-21-top-women-in-machine-learning-and-data-science.md

     homepage: top-women-in-machine-learning-and-data-science-thumbnail.jpg

 ---

+# Top Women In Machine Learning And Data Science

 Ever wondered how many roles in the computing sector do women hold?
 What’s the percentage of women in Machine Learning and Data Science?